-We have heard from some of you who are eager to contribute to this campaign, and we would love to include your input on this blog and Red Card Homophobia on whole!
-Here’s what you can do:
+We have heard from some of you who are eager to contribute to this campaign, and we would love to include your input on this blog and Red Card Homophobia on a whole.
+Here is what you can do:

-- Write a news article (250 word minimum) on a news topic related to homophobia and football OR
+- Write a news article (250 word minimum) on a news topic related to homophobia and football.

-- Write an opinion article (400-800 words suggested) sharing your viewpoint or insight on some aspect of homophobia and football OR
+- Write an opinion article (400-800 words suggested) sharing your viewpoint or insight on some aspect of homophobia and football.

-- Comment on articles and in our forum, we love hearing what you have to say!
+- Comment on articles, we love hearing what you have to say!

-- Purchase merchandise from the Red Card Homophobia store and wear it to publicly show your support!
+- Purchase merchandise from the Red Card Homophobia store.

 Send any submissions and/or links to redcardhomophobia[at]gmail[dot]com.
 Please source any articles or information that you use, and let us know how you would prefer your work to be credited (your full name, initials, etc).
 We cannot guarantee that we will publish everything we receive, but we will do our best to include what we can.